+HUGE!
 Mystery of OMao-Cortez's 'Green New Deal FAQ' SOLVED

 On Feb.
 5th, the congressional office of Rep. Alexandria Ocasio-Cortez posted a new blog entry under “energy issues” detailing her “Green New Deal” proposal and answering “frequently asked questions.”

 The page, announcing an 8:30 a.m. launch on Feb.
-7, is now gone, and a top adviser suggested Friday it was actually authored and distributed by the GOP.
+7, is now gone from her website, and a top adviser suggested Friday it was actually authored and distributed by the GOP.

 It was on her website so they had to backtrack on that LIE!
 The GOP has nothing to do with it.